-WILL YOU BE THE ONE TO GIVE HER A HAPPY ENDING???
+WILL YOU BE THE ONE TO GIVE THEM THEIR HAPPY ENDING???

 We think she'd be great for a senior, small space living, someone who doesn't want the troubles that come with adopting a puppy, someone who likes to have a four-legged companion close by, etc.